hackforla/311-data/.github/ISSUE_TEMPLATE/blank_epic.md

 name: New Blank Epic
 about: Template for PMs to create Epics to track batches of features in a milestone
 title: ''
-labels: 'draft,Epic,Milestone: Missing,Role: Product Management,size: epic,Feature: Missing'
+labels: 'draft, Epic, Feature: Missing, Milestone: Missing, Role: Product Management,
+  size: epic'
 assignees: ''

 ---

 ### Overview